svenstaro/proxyboi/README.md

 This is mostly a note for me on how to release this thing:

-- Update version in `Cargo.toml` and run `cargo update`.
+- Update version in `Cargo.toml` and run `cargo update`
-- `git commit` and `git tag -s`, `git push`.
+- `git commit` and `git tag -s`, `git push`
-- `cargo publish`
+- Run `cargo publish`
-- Releases will automatically be deployed by GitHub Actions.
+- Releases will automatically be deployed by GitHub Actions
-- Update AUR package.
+- Update AUR package